 Electrochemical machining (ECM) for deburring of components is utilized in mass production of extremely difficult materials, precision work, and hard-to-reach spots.
 The process works through a combination of electricity and a glycol solution which dissolves the burrs without affecting the material.

 Once cutting and deburring is completed, formed components may require secondary services.
 Welding and brazing, as well as assembly, are typical services for finishing the product.
 CNC (Computer Numerically Controlled) machining is also another option.
-A manufacturing process, CNC is utilized with pre-programmed computer software that dictates the movement of factory tools and machinery.
-It’s noted for its accuracy, and increased production and efficiency.
+In a manufacturing process, CNC is utilized with pre-programmed computer software that dictates the movement of factory tools and machinery.
+It’s noted for its accuracy and increased production and efficiency.

-For ultra-high precision, cut-to-length, stainless steel tubing and bar for medical, electronic, semiconductor, industrial and aerospace applications, contact Eagle Stainless.
-We offer precision cutting and deburring services to order.
+For ultra-high precision, cut-to-length, stainless steel tubing, and bar for medical, electronic, semiconductor, industrial, and aerospace applications, contact Eagle Stainless.
+We offer precision tube cutting and deburring services to order.